 “TU Delft can’t compete,” said Jasper Bouwmeester.
 Space technology companies, especially those based in the US, get up to hundreds of millions in venture capital funding.
 Universities research groups don’t have access to that sort of money and the field of CubeSat development is currently dominated by private industry.
 According to Bouwmeester, TU Delft had three choices: leave the field, develop only very niche satellite applications or go smaller.
 The 5 x 5 x 18 cm prototype on his desk is the outcome of that decision.
 His research group plans to launch their first PocketQube in early 2018.
 After that, they anticipate launching these satellites one to two times per year.
 PocketQubes offer much to scientific progress, Delft University of Technology

-TubeSats measure 8.9 cm in diameter, 12.7 cm in length and weigh 0.75 kg.
+TubeSats are 8.9 cm in diameter, 12.7 cm in length and weigh 0.75 kg.
 First 2 were launched in 2016 on TuPOD 3U CubeSat from GAUSS.
 Using a CubeSat to deploy 2 TubeSats makes launch costs comparable to 1U-2U CubeSat, but opportunities are very rare.
-The only advantage seems to be much simpler and less expensive deployer for rockets.
+Their only advantage seems to be simpler and less expensive deployer for rockets.

-TubeSat kits were created by Interorbital and cost only $8000 including free flight, which likely makes it affordable for many teams.
-They have sold 100+, but first launch has been delayed by more than 5 years.
-Also, launching 24 TubeSats on a rocket gives a revenue of $192,000 which seems low considering all the expenses.
+TubeSat kits were created by Interorbital Systems and cost only $8000 including free flight, which makes it affordable for many teams.
+They have sold 100+, but first orbital launch has been delayed by more than 6 years.
+Launching 24 TubeSats gives a revenue of $192,000, low considering all the expenses.
 Unless Interorbital starts with launches soon, there likely will not be a future for TubeSats.

 SunCubes are 3 cm cubes.
 1F is 3 cm × 3 cm × 3 cm and 3F is 3 cm × 3 cm × 9 cm.
 Goal is to make satellites even more affordable.
 None have been launched, but were announced in 2016.
-1U CubeSat can fit 27 1F SunCubes, but it might be wiser to add internal walls to deployer.
-Assuming $80,000 to launch 1U then SunCube should come to only $3000!
+1U CubeSat might fit up to 27 single 1F SunCubes.
+Assuming $80,000 to launch 1U CubeSat then one SunCube might be only $3000!

 Challenge could be filling 1U CubeSat with 27 SunCubes unless all of them are from the same organization and part of a constellation.
 Deploying 27 SunCubes at the same time could also create problems with collisions and tracking meaning one-by-one deployment might be needed.
-First SunCubes will be likely be launched from satellites (CubeSats) that will have other primary missions.
+First SunCubes will be likely be launched from satellites (CubeSats) with other primary missions.